bambuk-sh/zli-m294-frontend/README.md

-# React Application
+# Bambuk-AG React Application

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.
+`yarn start` in the backend folder to start the backend.
+It will run on `http://localhost:3000`.

+`npm start` in the frontend folder to start the frontend.
+It will show which port it will run as on startup, usually `http://localhost/3001`